-After reviewing various reports such as performance reports from the Management Team, compliance reports from the Administrator, consulting where necessary with Deloitte, and assessing the significant Financial Statement issues listed on pages 25 and 26, the Committee is satisfied that the Consolidated Financial Statements appropriately address the critical judgements and key estimates in respect to the amounts reported and the disclosures.
+After reviewing various reports such as performance reports from the Management Team, compliance reports from the Administrator, consulting where necessary with Deloitte, and assessing the significant Financial Statement issues, the Committee is satisfied that the Consolidated Financial Statements appropriately address the critical judgements and key estimates in respect to the amounts reported and the disclosures.
 The Committee is also satisfied that the significant assumptions used for determining the value of assets and liabilities have been appropriately scrutinised, challenged and are sufficiently robust.
-The Committee further concludes that the Consolidated Financial Statements, taken as a whole, are fair, balanced and understandable and provide the information necessary for Shareholders to assets the Group's performance, business model and strategy.
+The Committee further concludes that the Consolidated Financial Statements, taken as a whole, are fair, balanced and understandable and provide the information necessary for Shareholders to assess the Group's performance, business model and strategy.